Our partnership with the NHS Clinical Entrepreneur Programme

 ‘If you really want to find the solutions, you need broad partnerships, from global technology and life science companies, through to charities like ORUK with a shared aim of improving patient care through getting the latest, greatest innovations available to patients.

-‘We are delighted that ORUK is one of our founding partners and supporter of this new endeavour, which is not something that’s been done anywhere in the world – a national level workforce development programme in health care around the entrepreneurism.
-I welcome other research related charities to see the kind of trailblazing way that ORUK is stepping forward.’
+‘We are delighted that ORUK is one of our founding partners and supporter of this new endeavour, which is not something that’s been done anywhere else in the world – a national level workforce development programme in health care focused on entrepreneurism.
+I invite other research related charities to see the kind of trailblazing way that ORUK is stepping forward.’